 Anybody who knows me in real life knows that I’m a HUGE fan of thrift stores.
 I could spend hours looking through clothes, books, furniture, knick knacks, etc. Most people don’t like thrift stores because it’s time-consuming and you really have to dig to find the good stuff, but honestly that’s kind of what I love about it.
 There’s always incredible things hidden within the junk!
 But I totally understand that it can be overwhelming to learn how to repurpose the things you find.

 So let’s start small!
 I have a ton of DIY projects that I want to share in the future (like the chameleon habitat I made out of an old glass curio cabinet), but first let’s start with something a little simpler!
 Something that even thrift store newbies can follow along to.

 At my local Salvation Army, I found these two wood things in the home decor section and immediately loved them.
 One is a mail holder, and one is a small shelf unit.
 They were both pretty beat up and made of this horribly ugly wood, but I knew I could make them into something awesome.

 - spray paint (and acrylic paint in the same color, optional)

 We hung the mail holder right by the front door, and it fits perfectly.
-Plus I love that it has key rings along the bottom.
+It holds all our mail and bills, plus it has little key rings along the bottom.

-crap knick knacks: sunglasses, chokers, random mushroom ornament I’ve had for years, tiny otter, rose ring holder, and my favorite gift I’ve ever received (crocheted Penguin Drama made by one of Mike’s clients).
+junk knick knacks: sunglasses, chokers, random mushroom ornament I’ve had for years, tiny otter, rose ring holder, and my favorite gift I’ve ever received (crocheted penguin made by one of Mike’s clients).